ringcentral/engage-digital-api-docs/specs/README.md

 * `engage-digital_openapi3.yaml`: this is the reference spec.
 * `engage-digital_postman2.json`: this spec is auto-generated from the OpenAPI 3 specification, along with `engage-digital_postman2.config.json` and `engage-digital_postman2.base.json` using [`swaggman`](https://github.com/grokify/swaggman).

+The following files are used to generate the Postman collection and are not designed to be used on their own:

+* `engage-digital_postman2.config.json`: configuration file for Swaggman Postman Collection generator.
+* `engage-digital_postman2.base.json`:

 ## Postman Collection

 Use `swaggman` to create the Postman 2.x collection from the OpenAPI 3 API Specification.